For most of the trip, you will be staying in a remote boutique lodge in the city of Turrialba. The rooms will be doubles with ensuite bathrooms.

 A daypack is also essential for carrying everyday items.
 Space is limited on our transportation, so there is a limit of one main piece of luggage per person.
 You will be responsible for carrying your own luggage.

-Plugs are typically the 2 pronged flat type so US travelers will not typically need a converter or adapter.
+Costa Rica uses 110-volt, 60-cycle electricity, just like in the US.
+Plugs are typically the 2 pronged flat types so US travelers will not typically need a converter or adapter.